Jason-Kou/iotplug/README.md

 3. Build the control.html template with two buttons to trigger the HTTPS requests
 ![](img/control.jpg)

 4. [optional] Build the qrcode.html to show a QR code to link to the control.html.
-It's very convenient for the user to have a quick access the control page by scanning the QR code.
+It's very convenient for the user to have a quick access to the control page by scanning the QR code.
 ![](img/qr.jpg)

 ## Final Test

 Use the cellphone to open the control page or scan the QR code page to lead you to this page.
-And click the on or off button, you are able to control the plug through AWS IoT Core Service.
+Click the on or off button, you are able to control the plug through AWS IoT Core Service.